robang74/tinycore-editor/README.md

 In the past, I worked with a skillful system architect with a deep understanding of the system on which he was working, but with a surprisingly monkey-coding attitude.
-Quickly, I realized that it was the environment and not the man being broken.
+Quickly, I realized that it was the environment and not the man being negative.
 It is irrelevant to say anything else about that experience.

 Years later that experience, the monkey-coding design-blind features-addition development model gets real.
 Moreover, a new motto had a birth: